neutron-org/mainnet-assets/README.md

 # `neutron-1`

+**THIS IS NOT A FINAL VERSION.
+PLEASE WAIT FOR THE OFFICIAL ANNOUNCEMENT.**

 The `neutron-1` chain will be launched as a consumer chain with Cosmos Hub network as provider chain.

 ## Parameters